Shatavari: Getting to Know Your Herbal Allies

 Shatavari is in the wild asparagus family, hence its botanical name Asparagus racemosus.
 It is a beautiful plant with wispy, graceful stems and branches, thin, needle-like leaves, and delicate flowers.

 But it's what is below ground that has captured and held the reverence of Ayurveda for the past few millennia.
 Shatavari’s herbal power is found in its many creamy colored, thick tuberous roots.

 Shatavari has another translation.
 Vari can also be translated as “husbands,” giving shatavari the clever translation of “she who has one hundred husbands.”2 Indeed, this alludes to shatavari’s reputation as such a powerful reproductive tonic that, legend has it, a woman would have the passion and stamina to have one hundred husbands.3

-In fact, shatavari has yet another translation, this time with men in mind—it is called “the many-heired,”8 hinting to its ability to support fertility, healthy reproductive fluids, and healthy sperm production.9 Shatavari does especially well when mixed with ashwagandha, kapikacchu, gokshura, and amalaki to address these intentions.
+In fact, shatavari has yet another translation, this time with men in mind—it is called “the many-heired,”6 hinting to its ability to support fertility, healthy reproductive fluids, and healthy sperm production.7 Shatavari does especially well when mixed with ashwagandha, kapikacchu, gokshura, and amalaki to address these intentions.

-According to Ayurveda, by reinvigorating the sexual organs, these substances revitalize the entire body by reinvigorating the sexual organs.
-Within these organs reside the power to create life, and this encompasses not only the ability to create a child, but also the entire capacity to renew one’s own life and vitality—body, mind, and soul.10
+According to Ayurveda, by reinvigorating the sexual organs, these substances revitalize the entire body.
+Within these organs resides the power to create life, and this embodies not only the ability to create a child, but also the capacity to renew one’s own life and vitality—body, mind, and soul.8

 Beyond Reproductive Health

 As we have illustrated, shatavari isn’t limited to its work within the reproductive tissue layers.
 In fact, its cooling, soothing, nourishing, and rejuvenating properties can be called upon to help balance pitta and vata in various organs and tissues.